 custom- and not contain any whitespace.
 Each accepted pair is added as a KV with casing preserved.
 Example:

 would become the following root span KVs:

-Agents that support trace options will inject the response header
+Libraries that support trace options will inject the response header

 X-Trace-Options-Response to communicate status including the reason a trigger trace request was not traced and any ignored options.
 The response status fields are key-value pairs separated by the equal sign (

 =) and multiple status fields are separated by semicolon (